Points of Pride

 5. Florida Atlantic University is taking its place among the world’s great research centers and has been given the designation of “High Research Activity” university by the Carnegie Foundation for the Advancement of Teaching.

 6. The Harriet L. Wilkes Honors College, located on the Jupiter campus, is the only full immersion honors college in the nation that is part of a comprehensive research university.
+It was recently named one of the Top Seven Honors Colleges at public universities in the nation.

 7. FAU’s Integrative Biology-Neuroscience Ph.D.
 Program combined forces with the Max Planck Florida Institute for Neuroscience and the University of Bonn, Germany, to form the first transatlantic International Max Planck Research School for Brain and Behavior.